4/30/2024

 Jay McCandless

 Hey, good afternoon, everyone.
-So, looking at the numbers you guys gave out for April, looks like there was a small deceleration to roughly 3.9 closings per month in April versus 4 in March.
+Looking at the numbers you guys gave out for April, looks like there was a small deceleration to roughly 3.9 closings per month in April versus four in March.
 Is there anything to say there about when those communities opened or anything along those lines?
-And is that type of pace?
-I'm assuming you're thinking it will accelerate, but maybe talk a little bit about what type of pace you want to see during the second quarter.
+And is that type of pace, I'm assuming you're thinking it will accelerate, but maybe talk a little bit about what type of pace you want to see during the second quarter.

 speaker

-Yeah, no, Jay, it's there.
+Yeah, no, Jay, this is Eric.
 We're definitely expecting our closings to match orders.
-It's just going to be a two or three month lag to that.
-Yeah, I think the only caveat on our April closings of those seven new communities they probably average two closings apiece because they're just really starting the first month of closing.
+It's just going to be a two- or three-month lag to that.
+Yeah, I think the only caveat on our April closings of those seven new communities, they probably average two closings apiece because they're just really starting the first month of closing.
 Some of them even had one closing.
 So it's going to take a month or two for those communities to ramp up.
-But if we keep selling 800 net orders a month, that is going to result in 800 closings a month.
+But if we keep selling, you know, 800 net orders a month, that is going to result in 800 closings a month.

 speaker